lambdaclass/cairo-vm/docs/vm/README.md

 Felts, or Field Elements, are cairo's basic integer type.
 Every variable in a cairo vm that is not a pointer is a felt.
 From our point of view we could say a felt in cairo is an unsigned integer in the range [0, CAIRO_PRIME).
 This means that all operations are done modulo CAIRO_PRIME.
 The CAIRO_PRIME is 0x800000000000011000000000000000000000000000000000000000000000001, which means felts can be quite big (up to 252 bits), luckily, we have the [Lambdaworks](https://github.com/lambdaclass/lambdaworks) library to help with handling these big integer values and providing fast and efficient modular arithmetic.

-### Lambdaworks library wrapper

-[Lambdaworks](https://github.com/lambdaclass/lambdaworks) is a custom performance-focused library that aims to ease programming for developers.
-It provides essential mathematical and cryptographic methods required for this project, enabling arithmetic operations between `felts` and type conversions efficiently.
-We've developed a C wrapper to expose the library's functions and enable easy usage from Go.
-This allows seamless integration of the library's features within Go projects, enhancing performance and functionality.

 ### More on memory

 The cairo memory is made up of contiguous segments of variable length identified by their index.
 The first segment (index 0) is the program segment, which stores the instructions of a cairo program.
 The following segment (index 1) is the execution segment, which holds the values that are created along the execution of the vm, for example, when we call a function, a pointer to the next instruction after the call instruction will be stored in the execution segment which will then be used to find the next instruction after the function returns.
 The following group of segments are the builtin segments, one for each builtin used by the program, and which hold values used by the builtin runners.
 The last group of segments are the user segments, which represent data structures created by the user, for example, when creating an array on a cairo program, that array will be represented in memory as its own segment.